Rotating black holes in de Rham-Gabadadze-Tolley massive gravity: Analytic calculation procedure: Abstract

 \section{Abstract}

-In this paper, we explore the solutions of rotating black holes within the framework of de Rham-Gabadadze-Tolley (dRGT) massive gravity.
+{ In this paper, we explore the solutions of rotating black holes within the framework of de Rham-Gabadadze-Tolley (dRGT) massive gravity.
 We provide a detailed, step-by-step analytical derivation of these solutions.
 Our solutions are characterized by several parameters: mass $M$ , electric charge $Q_{*}$, angular momentum $a$, and a graviton mass $m$.
 This graviton mass term incorporates both a cosmological constant $\Lambda$ and a St\"uckelberg charge $S_{*}$ into the black hole parameters.
-These solutions may serve as potential candidates for astrophysical black holes.
+These solutions may serve as potential candidates for astrophysical black holes. \PACS{ {04.20.Jb}{discribing text of that key} \and {04.50.Kd}{discribing text of that key} \and {04.70.Bw}{discribing text of that key} \and {02.30.Jr}{discribing text of that key} } }